daneelsteel/POS-tagging-accuracy/README.md

-# Testing the Accuracy of several English and Russian POS-teggers
+# Testing the Accuracy of several English and Russian POS-taggers

 Our goal here is to assess accuracy of three most popular POS-taggers for English and Russian languages each:
 - Spacy, Flair, NLTK for English